 For a defined benefit pension scheme, the increase in the present value of the scheme liabilities related to employee service in prior periods arising in the current period as a result of the introduction of, or improvement to retirement benefits.

 PENSION SCHEME LIABILITIES

-The liabilities of a defined benefit pension scheme for outgoings due after the valuation date.
+scheme for outgoings due after the valuation date.
 Scheme liabilities measured during the projected unit method reflect the benefits that the employer is committed to provide for service up to the valuation date.